SoftwareLibre/softwarelibre.github.io/README.markdown

-# Jean Pierre Charalambos Website
+# JSoftware Libre course Website

 Welcome to the source of the Sotware Libre National University course website powered by [octopress] (http://octopress.org/).